LXII Legislature of the Mexican Congress

-The LXII Legislature of the Congress of Mexico met from September 1, 2012, to August 31, 2015.
+The LXII Legislature of the Congress of the Union, the 62nd session of the Congress of Mexico, met from September 1, 2012, to August 31, 2015.
+It consisted of Senators and Deputies in their respective chambers.
 All members of both the lower and upper houses of the Congress were elected in the elections of July 2012.

+Senators were elected for a six-year term during the 2012 elections, allowing them to serve in both the LXII and subsequent legislatures.
+Deputies, also elected in the 2012 elections, served exclusively during the LXII Legislature.

+The composition of the LXII Legislature was as follows:

+Senate of the Republic

+Members of the Senate of the Republic are elected for a term of six years.
+Each of the states elects three senators, complemented by an additional 32 senators selected from a national list, totaling 128 senators.

+The composition of the Senate in the LXII Legislature is as follows:

+Number of Senators by Political Party

+For the internal governance of the Senate, senators are organized by the political party through which they were elected into parliamentary groups.
+Each group is led by a coordinator.
+The coordinators from all groups collectively form the Political Coordination Board of the Senate.

 Senate elections

 The Institutional Revolutionary Party & the allied Green Party failed to gain a simple majority in either house.
-As a result, the PRI will have to form crossparty coalitions in order to pass key reforms, particularly those requiring constitutional amendments.
-In the July, 2012 elections the PRI gained 2 seats, ending with 52.
+As a result, the PRI had to form crossparty coalitions in order to pass key reforms, particularly those requiring constitutional amendments.
+In the July 2012 elections the PRI gained 2 seats, ending with 52.
 The PAN gained 5 seats, ending with 38.
 The PRD lost 1 seat, ending with 22.
 The PVEM gained 1 seat, ending with 9.
 The Labor Party lost 1 seat, ending with 4.
 The PANAL lost 3, ending with 2 seats.
 The MC lost 3 seats, ending with 1.